Yoga For Eating Disorders RecoveryLearn why yoga is such a powerful tool if you want to recover from food addiction or poor body image...

 All my life, I struggled with a food addiction.
 Actually it was a bit more complex than a simple food addiction, it was full-blown bulimia and strong poor body image issues, but my addiction to food and sugar was definitely a problem.

 Breaking this deep-rooted destructive addiction was not easy, that’s for sure!
-But some basic and inexpensive things helped me so much that I had to understand why.
+But some basic and inexpensive things helped me so much than expensive treatments.

 Yoga was one of them!
 So I read all the things I could possibly find about that and started to interview yoga teachers to understand better how yoga could possibly help people breaking free from food addictions or eating disorders.

-I would recommend everyone to try yoga but if you are struggling with addictions, especially food addiction, I think you should definitely try it.
-It has changed my life and I am sure it can change yours as well
+I would recommend everyone to try yoga but if you are struggling with addictions, especially food addiction, I think you should definitely try it a couple of times per week for a few months.
+It has changed my life and I am sure it can change yours as well.

 Have you ever experienced benefits from yoga, if so, please share your insights in the comments below.
 I know we would live o a better planet if everyone of us was practising yoga, so help us get there!

 A powerful program to heal your relationship with food and stop binge eating once and for all.